kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     END

     -- Validate d.DepartmentName exists if specified
-    IF @DepartmentID IS NOT NULL AND NOT EXISTS ( SELECT 1 FROM Departments WHERE DepartmentID = @DepartmentID AND IsActive = 1 )
+    IF @d.DepartmentID IS NOT NULL AND NOT EXISTS ( SELECT 1 FROM Departments d WHERE d.DepartmentID = @d.DepartmentID AND IsActive = 1
+    )
     BEGIN
-        SET @StatusMessage = 'Error: d.DepartmentName ID ' + CAST(@DepartmentID AS VARCHAR) + ' does not exist or is inactive.';
+        SET @StatusMessage = 'Error: d.DepartmentName ID ' + CAST(@d.DepartmentID AS VARCHAR) + ' does not exist or is inactive.';
         RETURN -2;
     END